Jakersnell/Jakersnell/README.md

   #### I am passionate about a variety of topics, most prevalent being:

-  - Compiler design
-  - OS kernel design
+  - Scalable system design
-  - Server architecture
+  - High performance computing
-  - Clean API design
+  - Clean code

+  #### I recently finished
+  - Micro-C: A C compiler

   #### Im currently working on

-  - A small C compiler written in Rust
+  - A new front end for TheStack
   </div>

   ### I am skilled in: